316 SS Alloy Investment Castings

 • Austenitic

-Ideal for use in harsh environments, 316 ss is particularly useful if exposure to salt, chlorides or chlorinated solutions is an issue.
+Ideal for use in harsh environments, 316 casting ss is particularly useful if exposure to salt, chlorides or chlorinated solutions is an issue.
 When deciding if 316 is the correct type of stainless steel for your project, make sure to account for both the process and the environmental factors of the application.
 Common industries and applications include:

 • Automotive – commonly used for gears